endulum/groves-api/README.md

 [Project Spec](https://www.theodinproject.com/lessons/node-path-nodejs-odin-book)

 The units of interaction in Groves are Communities (likened to "groves"), Posts (likened to "trees" in a grove), and Replies (likened to "leaves" of a tree).
-Users can form Communities, create Posts in Communities, and write Replies to Posts, with Replies being nestable within other Replies.
+Users can form Communities, create Posts in Communities, and write Replies to Posts.

 - A user can "vote" positively or negatively on a Post or Reply.
-A user's "verdancy" is a cumulation of positive votes, countered by negative votes, their content has gotten in total.
+A user's "verdancy" is a cumulation of positive votes, countered by negative votes, the content they authored has earned in total.
 - Communities are managed by singular Admins with a variable team of Moderators.
-Both Admins and Moderators can freeze or hide Posts and Replies, pin Posts, silence users, and edit the community wiki.
-Admins can appoint or remove Moderators, and change basic details of the Community.
+  - Moderators can:
+    - Freeze, hide, and pin Posts and Replies
+    - Edit the Community Wiki
+    - Mute users

+  - Admins can:
+    - Do anything Moderators can
+    - Grant or remove Moderator privileges
+    - Freeze the Community

 - Communities have a public Action log wherein certain Community activites are recorded into Actions, such as new Posts and Replies, moderator demotions and additions, and editions to Community details.

-Groves uses JSON Web Tokens to authenticate users for protected routes.
+Groves uses JSON Web Tokens to authenticate users for protected :key: routes.
 When making requests to protected routes, the JWT must be passed into the `Authorization` header, preceded with `Bearer` and a space.

-### Todos
+### Todo

-- Pinning and unpinning Posts
-- Paginated search for Posts
-- Add voting to schema and manage voting
+- Accompany error codes with precise status text.
+In testing, make a helper to test for a `200 OK`
+- For Communities, add logic for counting total votes made on all content in the Community
+- For Posts and Replies, have the API reflect whether the viewing User has voted on a Post or Reply, or not
+- For every noteworthy action, test that an Action was recorded
+- Handle replies
+- Handle actions

 ## Endpoint Overview

+- :eye: - public routes
+- :key: - requires any authenticated user
+- :shield: - requires an authenticated user with certain privileges

 ### Errors

+The API will return a `200 OK` on routes with actions that have completed successfully.

+On routes where actions have failed, the API will accompany the response with status text describing what went wrong.

 On routes requiring form input, if the input does not pass validation, the route returns a status of `400` as well as an `errors` object consisting of an array of the described errors.